 A last line brings a way to get either global or detailed statistics between 2 marks or between a mark and the current situation.

-6.2.4 Rollback statistics
+6.2.5 Rollback statistics

-Figure 4 shows a page obtained by clicking on the " Rollback Stat " button of a mark.
+The figure below shows a page obtained by clicking on the " Rollback Stat " button of a mark.